Point Roberts, Washington: Economy

-Point Roberts has a single grocery store, which threatened to close in July 2021 due to the prolonged travel restrictions due to the COVID-19 pandemic.
+Point Roberts has a single grocery store, Point Roberts International Marketplace, which threatened to close in July 2021 due to the prolonged travel restrictions due to the COVID-19 pandemic.
 An emergency grant of US$100,000 from the state government was approved in late June to prevent its closure.

+The Point Roberts Golf & Country Club is one of the area's key recreational facilities and contributes to the local cross-border visitor economy.
+The course, formerly operating as Bald Eagle Golf Club, underwent a prolonged closure following the COVID-19 border shutdown, resulting in operational disruptions before being prepared for reopening under new ownership and management in 2025.
+The course depends heavily on attracting customers from Vancouver, who account for the vast majority of rounds played, sustaining revenue in local economy.

 After US president Donald Trump in 2025 introduced a 25% tariff on Canadian goods and was suggesting that Canada should become a US state, Canadians who objected boycotted US goods; this led to a 30% drop in Canadian visitors to Point Roberts, causing some businesses to close and others to relocate to Canada, a situation said to be worse than during the pandemic.
 Local people were concerned that Point Roberts as they know it could cease to exist if the government did not help.